 Once the protocol has been accepted, the review authors will receive a standard review template and proceed with preparing the final review.
-The CIS will sent search results for databases available at the editorial office to review authors and establish a continuous email alert service using the original search strategy for MEDLINE.
+The CIS will send search results for databases available at the editorial office to review authors and establish a continuous email alert service using the original search strategy for MEDLINE.
 The final review draft must be submitted via 'Editorial Manager' for editorial approval and will undergo a refereeing process.
 Once comments have been satisfactorily addressed, the final review will be proof-read, copy-edited (in consultation with the review authors), approved by the Co-ordinating Editor and submitted for inclusion in the Cochrane Library to the publisher.
 Review authors will have to submit a signed up-to-date licence for publication and, if necessary, update their conflict of interest form.

 The CMED group utilises a priority system for all reviews published within its scope in the Cochrane Library.
 For top priority reviews the CMED group will actively scan the literature after publication of the review to identify new publications providing information about patient-important outcomes, long-term trials and novel adverse events.
 In this case review authors will be contacted and should proceed to update their review as soon as possible.
 If the Editorial Base recognises that a priority review has become significantly out-of-date and the responsible review authors do not take appropriate action, the CMED group may consider to either transfer responsibility for the review to a third party or to withdraw the review from the Cochrane Library.
 In all other cases review authors must contact the CMED group to discuss relevant changes to the scope of their review (such as amending eligibility criteria, search methods, risk of bias and analysis) before embarking on a review update.
 Review authors will then have to discuss with the CMED group if a non-priority review update will be feasible because of priority settings and most likely very limited support from the CMED group.
 Review authors will be responsible for scanning the medical literature to identify any newly published trials within the scope of their review and to update their review according to the newest CMED group's standards.